juannavalonribas/playwright-component-testing/README.md

 ### 🧪 Run tests

-1. If you are using nvm, you can run the following command to use the project version of node:
+1. To use the specific Node.js version within a project using nvm:
 ```bash
 nvm use
 ```